Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 From the main sights, the best places to shop and the must-eat food, here are the best things to do in Hakodate.

-There’s no better place to begin your Hakodate itinerary than at the Hakodate Morning Market.
+There’s no better place to start your trip to Hakodate than at the Hakodate Morning Market.

 Directly opposite Hakodate station, the stalls inside Hakodate Morning Market are piled high with a mind-boggling array of fresh and dried seafood, including crab, tuna, salmon and scallops.